jmiskovic/lovr-phywire/README.md

 Aside from simple rendering of colliders, the library can visualize the physical simulation in various ways:

-* draw wireframe shapes over existing rendered scene
+* draw wireframe shapes over previously rendered scene
-* draw velocity vectors for each collider
+* draw velocity vectors for each moving collider
-* show angular velocity gizmos for each collider
+* show angular velocity gizmos around each collider
 * visualize the joints between colliders
 * show information on collision contacts